‘The Young And The Restless’ Spoilers For Wednesday, June 6: Neil Pulls Out All The Stops & Outwits Opponents!

 Of course, Neil (Kristoff St. John) may also have something to say about it because he’s bound and determined to keep his ex-wife away from his son.

 Speaking of Neil, according to She Knows Soaps, he outwits his opponent.
-With Hilary withdrawing hr bid on the penthouse, that leaves Jack (Peter Bergman) and Neil as the leading contenders for the upscale location.
+With Hilary withdrawing her bid on the penthouse, that leaves Jack (Peter Bergman) and Neil as the leading contenders for the upscale location.
 While Jack hoped his charm and a nice dinner out would be enough to pull out the win in the bidding war for Chelsea’s (Melissa Claire Egan) old penthouse, it looks like Neil came up with something better.
 Perhaps he merely put in a bid that is too high to turn down, or maybe he went straight to Chelsea’s money hungry momma.

-Either way, it looks like Hilary and Devon could be in for a bit of trouble with soon to be Grandpa Neil living across the hall.
+Either way, it looks like Hilary and Devon could be in for a bit of trouble with soon-to-be Grandpa Neil living across the hall.

 Tune in to watch how these The Young and the Restless spoilers play out on CBS or POP tomorrow.